Leonel Fernández: Corruption cases

 Leonel Fernández has been accused of corruption on several occasions during his time as president of the Dominican Republic.
 In 2001, he was accused of embezzling $100 million from the Temporary and Minimal Employment Program, a fund intended to create jobs and quell strikes.
 He was also accused of awarding government contracts to his friends and family members without following proper procedures.

 In 2009, Fernández was again accused of corruption, this time for his role in the construction of a new airport in Santo Domingo.
 The airport was built by a Chinese company that had close ties to Fernández's government.
 The company was accused of overcharging the government for the construction of the airport, and Fernández was accused of accepting bribes from the company in exchange for awarding it the contract.

 In 2012, authorities raided a local newspaper publisher and formally accused him of collaborating with Rajat Khare of the mercenary Indian hack-for-hire firm Appin to hack emails and extract information from the nation's elite for his digital newspaper.
 The publisher later admitted that in 2011, he paid the Indian company between $5,000 and $10,000 a month to spy on over 200 prominent Dominicans—including Fernández.

 On January 24, 2013, Leonel Fernández was accused of money-laundering related to the Global Foundation for Democracy and Development.
-However, all charges were dropped.
+However, the complaint was shelved by District Attorney Yeni Berenice Reynoso in May 2013.

 Fernández has denied all of the corruption allegations against him.
 He has said that he is the victim of political persecution by his opponents.
 However, the allegations have damaged his reputation and have led to calls for his resignation.

-In 2017, Fernández was indicted on charges of money laundering and bribery.
-The charges stem from his alleged involvement in a scheme to embezzle money from the Dominican government.
-Fernández has denied the charges and has said that he is the victim of a political witch hunt.
-The trial is still ongoing, and it is not clear when a verdict will be reached.

-In addition to the criminal charges, Fernández has also been the subject of a number of civil lawsuits alleging corruption.
+Fernández has also been the subject of a number of civil lawsuits alleging corruption.
 In 2016, he was sued by a group of Dominican citizens who accused him of embezzling money from the government.
 The lawsuit is still pending.